Is your sleep interrupted by the need to urinate, and a LOT of urine usually comes out, even if you avoid liquids for hours before bedtime?

-Though studies linking untreated sleep apnea to having to get up in the middle of the night more than once to urinate have been around for several years, the latest study reaffirms the connection.
+Studies linking untreated sleep apnea to having to get up in the middle of the night more than once to urinate have been around for several years.

 CPAP treatment reduces the frequency of nighttime urination, says a Dutch study which was presented at the European Association of Urology conference in London in the spring of 2017.